 “There are many diseases where the cartilage breaks down and friction results between bones, causing great pain for the affected person.
 This material could potentially act as a replacement in those cases,” Martin Andersson continues.

 A further advantage of the material is that it contains three-dimensionally ordered nanopores.
 This means it can be loaded with medicine, for various therapeutic purposes such as improving healing and reducing inflammation.
 This allows for localized treatment, avoiding, for example, having to treat the entire body with drugs, something that could help reduce problems associated with side effects.
 Since it is non-toxic, it also works well as a filler – the researchers see plastic surgery therefore as another very interesting potential area of application for the new material.

-“I am now working full time with our newly founded company, Amferia, to get the research out to industry.
+“I am now working full-time with our newly founded company, Amferia, to get the research out to the industry.
 I have been pleased to see a lot of real interest in our material.
 It’s promising in terms of achieving our goal, which is to provide real societal benefit,” Anand concludes.